Informatiqal/publiqate-plugins/plugins/mailer/README.md

 Once the build process is complete the compiled code will be available in `plugins -> mailer -> dist` folder.

-Copy the content of the `dist` folder somewhere on the server, where `notifiQation` is running and specify the location from where `notifiQation` will load the plugin.
+Copy the content of the `dist` folder somewhere on the server, where `Publiqate` is running and specify the location from where `Publiqate` will load the plugin.

-Once the config is set either restart the `notifiQation` service or visit the admin UI and press "Refresh config".
+Once the config is set either restart the `Publiqate` service or visit the admin UI and press "Refresh config".

 Example config: